savvas-paragkamian/historical-marine-literature/README.md

 ## Historical marine biodiversity literature

-In this repo are the some analysis and queries to quantify the historical marine literature about biodiversity which hasn't been curated but is digitised.
+This repository hosts scripts and queries in order to quantify the digitised historical marine literature about biodiversity which hasn't been curated.

 The goal is to provide a rough estimate of the work ahead towards the marine biodiversity document rescue.

-Currently, the road to rescue data is far ahead from digitisation which still is the first crutial step.
+The road to rescue data lies far ahead from digitisation which still is the first crutial step.
 Three subsequent but equally hard tasks remain.
 The transcription of the text in these documents, the recognition of the containing entities and their mapping to standardised